oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - property_name: represents the mandatory symbolic name of the property as a string.

-- property_description: represents the optional description of the property.

 - property_type: represents the mandatory data type of the property.